 How can you anticipate when a pullback is about to hit?
 A top indicator is high momentum that then fizzles out — in other words, the price is overbought/oversold.
 See the next chart showing the Stochastic oscillator.
 For shorter-term trading, the Stochastic oscillator is a good tool to identify when a pullback is pending.

 To refine your understanding of the pullback as it develops, two classic techniques are breaking a key moving average and breaking support or resistance.
 See the next chart.
 Here the blue exponential moving average is 5 periods (while the Bollinger Bands always use 20 periods).
 The price crossing the 5-period MA to the downside coincides with the Bollinger Bands contracting.
 As with all moving averages, it lags, but not fatally in this case.
 And when the price closes above the 5-period MA, you have a signal that the pullback is ending.
 In addition, we have a new support line that the price just touches but does not break.

 Breaking a support line is a key indicator that a pullback is no longer just a pullback and has become a reversal.
-This is one of the times when using multiple timeframe charts can come in handy.
+This is one of the times when using multiple timeframe charts can come in handy in your pullback trading strategy.
 You only know that support line is there because you have drawn it on a wider timeframe chart, like the daily if you are looking mainly at a 4-hour chart.
 And yet a support line can get broken without the trend being broken:

 Pullbacks are the bane of every trader's existence.
 Judging the strength and lasting power of a pullback is an endless quest.
 A good idea is to find an indicator that reliably identifies pullbacks in your currency pair and your timeframe, whether RSI, Stochastic, or some other method.
-Here are some swing trader concepts for taking advantage of pullbacks.
+Here are some swing trader concepts of how to take advantage of pullbacks in Forex trading: